Salina, Iowa

-Salina is an unincorporated populated place in Jefferson County, Iowa.
+Salina is an unincorporated community and populated place in Jefferson County, Iowa.

 Geography

 Salina lies at the junction of 180th Street and Spruce Road.

 History

 The town of Salina was platted in April 1852 by Thomas Allinder and John Hoaglien in Sections 12 and 13 of Buchanan Township and Sections 7 and 18 of Lockridge Township.

 Prominent early-twentieth-century Nebraska political figure George C. Junkin was born in Salina in 1858.
 The population was 60 in 1940.